 The United States, which emerged as one of the war’s victors, used its success to become a world superpower.
 Though, immediately after the war, it suffered a brief economic slowdown, this soon turned into a boom unlike any seen before in American history, leading to unprecedented prosperity during the 1950s.

-The Baby Boom, which caused the US population to swell, contributed to growth and defined the post-war era.
+The Baby Boom, which caused the United States population to swell, contributed to growth and defined the post-war era.
 Baby Boomers still make up the largest generation in the United States today, and they have a tremendous impact on culture, society, and politics.

-The US also remained heavily involved in Europe, as policies such as the Marshall Plan were designed to help rebuild after the destruction throughout the continent while also advancing US power in international affairs and containing communism.
+The United States also remained heavily involved in Europe, as policies such as the Marshall Plan were designed to help rebuild after the destruction throughout the continent while also advancing United States power in international affairs and containing communism.

 But this rise to dominance was not uncontested.

-The Soviet Union, despite suffering catastrophic losses during the war, also emerged as one of the world’s superpowers and as the biggest threat to global US hegemony.
+The Soviet Union, despite suffering catastrophic losses during the war, also emerged as one of the world’s superpowers and as the biggest threat to global United States hegemony.

 This put the two former allies against one another, and they would fight, although indirectly, war after war in the 1940s, 50s, 60s, 70s, and 80s, with the most well-known conflicts being those fought in Korea, Vietnam, and Afghanistan.